paranext/paranext-core/README.md

 ### Mac Users

-If you download and run the ARM release of Platform.Bible from [a computer running Apple Silicon](https://support.apple.com/en-us/116943), you will likely encounter a warning from Apple's Gatekeeper stating that "Platform.Bible is damaged and can't be opened.
+If you download and run the ARM release of Platform from [a computer running Apple Silicon](https://support.apple.com/en-us/116943), you will likely encounter a warning from Apple's Gatekeeper stating that "Platform.Bible is damaged and can't be opened.
 You should move it to the Trash." or something very similar:

 ![mac-arm-damaged-warning](doc-meta/mac-arm-damaged-warning.png)

-Unfortunately, this is the message Apple chose to display for ARM applications that are not signed (including Platform.Bible since we have not yet set up application code signing on Mac).
+Unfortunately, this is the message Apple chose to display for ARM applications that are not signed (including Platform since we have not yet set up application code signing on Mac).

-If you trust Platform.Bible and would like to run it even though it is not code signed, you will need to run the following terminal command every time you install a new version of Platform.Bible:
+If you trust Platform and would like to run it even though it is not code signed, you will need to run the following terminal command every time you install a new version of Platform:

 `xattr -c /Applications/Platform.Bible.app`